Pennsylvania Route 351

 Pennsylvania Route 351 (PA 351) is a 17.2 mi state highway located in Lawrence and Beaver counties in Pennsylvania.
 The western terminus is at the Ohio border in Little Beaver Township (just south of S.N.P.J).
 The eastern terminus is at PA 65/PA 288 in Ellwood City.
-It is famous for its spotting of Raymond Robinson (Green Man) who would go on nighttime walks on the route making him an Urban legend.
+It is famous for its spotting of Raymond Robinson who would go on nighttime walks on the route making him an urban legend.

 Route description

 PA 351 begins at the Ohio border in Little Beaver Township, Lawrence County, where the road continues into Ohio as SR 617.
 From the state line, the route heads southeast on a two-lane undivided road, heading through open agricultural areas with some woods and homes.
 The road turns to the east-southeast and continues through more rural areas, crossing the North Fork Little Beaver Creek and reaching an intersection with PA 551.
 At this point, PA 351 forms a concurrency with PA 551, heading through more areas of farms, woods, and residences as it passes through Old Enon.
 The road heads into the borough of Enon Valley and becomes State Street, heading into residential areas and merging onto Main Street.
 PA 351 splits from PA 551 by turning east onto Vine Street, heading into agricultural areas and crossing back into Little Beaver Township, where it becomes an unnamed road.
 The road passes over Norfolk Southern's Fort Wayne Line and turns to the south, heading into wooded areas with some homes.